 Martin Evans QC (1989) (QC 2017)

 Martin’s practice involves all aspects of the law relating to asset recovery, money laundering and confiscation.
-He is experienced in handling the most complex restraint, receivership and contempt proceedings in the High Court and the Crown Court.
+He is experienced in handling the most complex restraint, receivership, civil recovery and contempt proceedings in the High Court and the Crown Court.

 Martin has a strong appellate practice; in the last few years he has been instructed in numerous cases before the Court of Appeal in which he did not appear in the lower court.